orientechnologies/orientdb-docs/sql/SQL-Syntax.md

 - **links**: A link is a pointer to a document in the database

-In SQL a link is represented as follows:
+In SQL a link is represented as follows (short and extended notation):

 ```
 #<cluster-id>:<cluster-position>

+or

+{"@rid": "#<cluster-id>:<cluster-position>"}
 ```
 eg.
 ```
 #12:15

+or

+{"@rid": "#12:15"}
 ```

+The bracket notation is mandatory inside JSON, as the short notation is not a valid value in JSON.

 - **null**: case insensitive (for consistency with IS NULL and IS NOT NULL conditions, that are case insensitive)